NYE Silk Named Clothing Elizabeth Gown

 In terms of fit the size 14 was pretty good - only took a little bit out under the arm towards the front.
 I have ended up with some slight pulling lines at the centre front of the bodice; I’m not sure if this is a fit issue or if I slightly stretched it or something while trying to press the interfacing wrinkles out.

-My dress is definitely more creased-looking than the sample picture but I think that’s what you get with light silk.
+My dress is definitely more creased-looking than the sample picture but I think that’s what you get with the fabric I chose.
+I was a bit concerned about going too hot with the iron.

 I will end with a sewing horror story (with a happy ending).
 When this dress was nearly finished -- on December 31st - I accidentally snipped my thumb while trimming.
 I glanced down and didn’t see a cut, so assumed I’d just pinched it and continued on my merry way.